Castronauts/Unity_Joystick_Publisher/README.md

 2. Navigate to the JoyPublisher gameobject in Unity and enter the appropriate Ros Bridge Server URL
 3. Press play in Unity
 4. Joy data is published to a topic named Joystick_Inputs

+Joystick_Publisher.mkv is a video showing the data transfer from Unity to ROS.